 We all know the feeling of starting a new job.
 How will you get up to speed quickly?
+What would you do in the first 90 days of a new job?
 How will you learn everything, meet the right people, and convince those who hired you (and yourself) that you can do this?

-It’s a framework for planning out how to onboard, acclimate, and educate new team members.
-Its purpose is to make sure newbies start off on the right foot, feel welcomed, and get familiar with how the team and the company work.
+A 90 day plan is a framework for planning out how to onboard, acclimate, and educate new team members.
+Its purpose is to make sure new hires start off on the right foot, feel welcomed, and get familiar with how the team and the company work.
 In creating the plan, the most important goal is to make sure that each new team member has a clear understanding of what they’ll be expected to learn and deliver in their first 90 days.
+Some refer to it as a 90 day action plan, which adds a nice emphasis on proactivity.

-At Atlassian, 90-day plans are the main way new hires learn about the company.
+At Atlassian, 90 day plans are the main way new hires learn about the company.
 Each plan is unique to the individual, and it provides a single reference point for resources, support, and clarity.
-The plans help introduce and foster an environment that supports regular growth conversations with managers, right from the beginning, so that every employee works with a growth mindset, sees a path toward advancement, and knows that learning (and failing), asking questions, and being proactive are all part of a healthy working environment.
+The plans help introduce and foster an environment that supports regular growth conversations with managers, right from the beginning, so that every employee works with a growth mindset, sees a path toward advancement, and knows that learning (and failing), asking questions, and being proactive are all part of a healthy working environment and foster strong company culture.

 Whatever you do, don’t just wing it.
 Get a plan together, create milestones, schedule frequent check-ins, and collect and share information freely.
 With a practice and a method, getting up to speed will be quicker and smoother.
 Plus, it encourages team and company culture-building from the get-go.

-Keep in mind that what a good 90-day plan looks like will vary depending on your company, goals, and needs.
-That said, there are many commonalities to writing an effective 90-day plan.
-Below are some tips and suggestions.
-You may find it easiest to download the pdf template and open up the Trello board and reference them as you read along.
+If you’re looking for tips on how to write a 90 day plan, we’ve got you covered.
+But always keep in mind that what an effective 90 day plan looks like will vary depending on your company, goals, and individual needs.
+That said, there are many commonalities to writing a good 90 day plan.
+Check out the suggestions below.
+You may find it easiest to download the 90 day plan PDF template and/or open up the Trello board and reference them as you read further.

 - How can you use this plan to set a new team member up for success?